MS-WEB-BN/h4rpy/README.md

 # Disclaimer:

 Any actions and/or activities done by using **h4rpy** are solely your responsibility.
 The misuse of **h4rpy** can result in criminal charges brought against the persons in question.
 The author will not be held responsible in the event any criminal charges be brought against any individuals misusing **h4rpy** to break the law.

+# Contribution note:

+Each of the scripts/tools/programs hosted here are made as a part of MS-WEBs cyber security courses, aimed toward beginners, therefore are purely educational and/or demonstrational, and are meant to stay that way, even if wider audience and real world usage are reached.
+All pauses present in code are there so that the user can read the output, so the action that is running is understood.

+All pull requests removing such pauses, or parts of output are against the educational purpose, and will not be accepted.